matthewbotti/bitcalc/README.md

 bitcalc takes three arguments with the first being a numerical amount to be converted, the starting unit type, and the end unit type.
+The `-r` or `--raw_output` option can be used to display output value without commas or unit codes.

 ```
  bitcalc START_AMT START_UNIT END_UNIT
+ bitcalc -r START_AMT START_UNIT END_UNIT
 ```

 Availabe Bitcoin units for conversion: BTC, mBTC, uBTC, sat, msat